femboyfin/dbdideas/misc.md

 ### Anti-power-proxy-camp mechanics

-Progress the anticamp meter at a faster rate based on killer power proximity.
-Would take more than one stage, say 90 seconds, to fully fill the anticamp meter, meaning in practice, it primarily prevents the killer from proxying with power and then face camping to secure the stage progression.
+Progress the anti-camp meter at a faster rate based on killer power proximity.
+Would take more than one stage, say 90 seconds, to fully fill the anti-camp meter, meaning in practice, it primarily prevents the killer from proxying with power and then face camping to secure the stage progression.
 Would be somewhat tricky for certain killers like Huntress and Ghoul, although less effective, there could be checks on whether the hatchet is held down and aimed within a 90 degree cone towards the hook from the killer's position, same going for Ghoul power with his power held up ready to leap.
 This definitely would vary in effectiveness killer to killer, but overall would definitely be an improvement if tuned well.

 ### Anti-camp stage secure prevention